equinix/terraform-provider-equinix/docs/data-sources/fabric_service_profiles.md

 Optional:

-- `direction` (String) Priority type- DESC, ASC
+- `direction` (String) The sorting direction.
+Can be one of: [DESC, ASC], Defaults to DESC
-- `property` (String) Search operation sort criteria /name /state /changeLog/createdDateTime /changeLog/updatedDateTime
+- `property` (String) The property name to use in sorting.
+One of [/name /uuid /state /location/metroCode /location/metroName /package/code /changeLog/createdDateTime /changeLog/updatedDateTime].
+Defaults to /changeLog/updatedDateTime

 <a id="nestedatt--data"></a>